 Changed timing, according to wstech22.txt

 files by zalas including OSwan bug fixes and a dev kit

 pocketdomain!
 Good stuff, including the latest wstech files.

-There seem to be endianness bugsn in Oswan.
+There seem to be endianness bugs in Oswan.
 Don't expect success on big-endian systems and maybe even any systems other than ia32 machines.
-I do have a G3 and I'll see if there's anything I can do about this problem.

 zalas warns that his gpu patch may have introduced some glitches.